bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Yeah, basically.
 Yeah, exactly.

+## Connecting mints over lightning

 Stephen DeLorme: 00:21:22

 So I'm curious to dig into this graphic that somebody dropped in here.

-## Connecting mints over lightning

-User one requests Lightning invoice A from LSP3 and then two.
+User one requests Lightning invoice A from LSP3 in mint 2.
-So this is what user one meant to.
+So this is what user 1 meant to...
 That's the LSP right there.

 Justin Moon: 00:21:36